dfinity/motoko/doc/md/language-manual.md

 -   all public fields must be non-`var` (immutable) `shared` functions (the public interface of an actor can only provide asynchronous messaging via shared functions);

-Because actor construction is asynchronous, an actor declaration can only occur in an asynchronous context (i.e. in the body of a (non-`query`) `shared` function or `async` expression).
+Because actor construction is asynchronous, an actor declaration can only occur in an asynchronous context (i.e. in the body of a (non-`query`) `shared` function, `async` expression or `do async` block).

 Evaluation of `<sort>? <id>? =? { <dec-field>;* }` proceeds by binding `<id>` (if present), to the eventual value `v`, and evaluating the declarations in `<dec>;*`.
 If the evaluation of `<dec>;*` traps, so does the object declaration.
 Otherwise, `<dec>;*` produces a set of bindings for identifiers in `Id`. let `v0`, …​, `vn` be the values or locations bound to identifiers `<id0>`, …​, `<idn>`.
 The result of the object declaration is the object `v == sort { <id0> = v1, …​, <idn> = vn}`.